Optimal investment-consumption problem: post-retirement with minimum guarantee: Simulation Results

-The graphs show that although the optimal strategies are similar regarding different scenarios of admissible consumption interval, we get higher final annuities when this interval is more restricted.
-The remarkable indication of the simulation results is the difference between the fixed consumption case and three other scenarios.
-Actually, the results show that by considering a variable consumption rate, although restricted, we can get much more valuable final annuity and higher percentiles of wealth amounts.
+The results show that when the admissible range of consumption is more restricted the investment is a little more risky and the final annuity is higher, on average.
+Moreover, the main indication of the graphs and histograms is the big difference between the final annuity and the optimal wealth process that correspond to the fixed consumption scenario and those that correspond to three other scenarios.
+Actually, we conclude from the results that by assuming a variable consumption rate, although quite restricted to a short range, we get considerably more valuable final annuities and greater optimal wealth amounts.